 The Passion Trust

 The Passion Trust is a registered charity supporting performances of Passion Plays around the UK.
-Passion Plays are an important part of Easter celebrations for many people and we want to help share the Passion and help these plays reach as many people as possible.
+Passion Plays dramatize the Easter story, letting it speak for itself to give the true meaning of Easter.
+They are an important part of Easter celebrations for many people and they are free for all to get involved or to watch in their local community.

 “Helping Communities Share the Passion”